One Big Happy (comic strip)

 Originally the creator included two sets of grandparents, but reduced it to only one (Frank's side), with the other—and more eccentric—grandmother, Myrna, making guest appearances.
 Joe's name was originally Frankie, but was changed to one that would take up less space.
 Ruthie was created as a dark-haired little girl to balance the blond-haired little boys that were already popular in the comic pages.

 Joe describes his family as being "half Italian and half Texan".
 The Italian half comes from Nick, Rose, and Frank.
 Their family name is Lombard, a slightly Americanized version of the Italian family name Lombardo.
 Myrna and Ellen supply the Texan side.
 All the family members are colorful characters with strong opinions on everything.
 The same can be said for their neighbors.
 The most regular neighbor is an old lady named Avis, gossipy and characterized by a perennial grin from ear to ear, who often meets Rose, Nick and/or Ruthie; the elderly couple only tolerate her for appearances, but do not think highly of her gossiping.

+The last new Sunday strip was published on December 25, 2022.
+After that, the Sunday was replaced with reruns while new daily strips continued to be published.
+The last new daily strip was published December 30, 2023, after which the daily strip was also replaced by reruns.
+No official announcement has been made regarding whether the comic is retired or on hiatus.